 The day after this arrest, the US Securities and Exchange Commission filed a complaint that alleged McAfee earned $23 million in digital assets promoting Initial Coin Offerings (ICO) without disclosing that he was an investor in those ICOs.

 On March 5, 2021 the US Attorney's Office for the Southern District of New York formally indicted John and a partner for allegedly promoting cryptocurrencies over Twitter without disclosing that they were secretly investors.
 The currencies rose in value soon after Tweets were published McAfee's account, where he has hundreds of thousands of followers.
 McAfee and the partner allegedly sold their stakes for a profit as the currency values rose.
 If true, a fairly textbook "pump and dump" scheme.

-US authorities are now seeking his extradition from Spain.
-He faces 60 years behind bars if convicted.
+US authorities were seeking his extradition from Spain.
+He faced 60 years behind bars if convicted.

 As we mentioned earlier in this article, on the morning on June 23, 2021, Spanish authorities announced their intention to comply with the extradition request.
 John was found dead of an apparent suicide several hours later.
 He was 75.